thatonepcguy/Python-3D-Renderer/README.md

-A basic wireframe 3d renderer i made in python using pygame.
+A basic 3d renderer i made in python using pygame.
 It could use some optimization